mvolkmann/mvolkmann.github.com/programming/sed-article.md

 echo "123mark123" | sed -E 's/([0-9]{3}).+\1/found/'
 ```

-The "back reference" `\1` refers to the first group in the
+The back reference `\1` refers to the first group in the
 regular expression, `\2` refers to the second, and so on.

 The repetition characters `?`, `*`, and `+` can be applied to groups.